 - The chances of ants, scorpions, snakes or other creepy-crawlers entering the tent are zero (this compared to a ground tent).

 - It’s a great spot for viewing wildlife.
 We particularly experienced this in the wetlands of the Pantanal (Brazil) where we woke up before sunrise and watched birds and other animals from a much closer range than had we sat outside.

 #1 The Eezi Awn Rooftop Tent

 Here are some issues related specifically to the first rooftop tent.
 For the second, Carpas Anaconda tent, see below.
-As said before, we used the Eezi Awn from 2003 to 2015; initially very intensely, at the end hardly at all.
+As said before, we used the Eezi Awn from 2003 to 2015; initially very intensely, in the end hardly at all.